It’s true; skin can be really temperamental.

 Treating skin conditions

 If you have identified with any of the above skin conditions, chances are you will want to know how to treat them; whilst we can’t discuss all of them, below we have listed a selection of treatments that can be used to treat a few of these conditions:

 This is used to treat telangiectasia and several other conditions.
 A needle is used to target the area, and with the help of galvanic current, this dissolves any coagulated matter.
 Most people find this treatment method less painful, and there is little or no crusting of the skin during the healing process.

 When treating telangiectasia, a larger segment of the capillary is treated, so there are fewer traumas and better results.

-This method is recommended for skin tags, plane viral and seborrhoeic wart removal.
+This method is recommended for skin tags, plane viral, and seborrhoeic wart removal.

-A diathermy current, enables the person doing the treatment to use the needle like a scalpel, severing the lesions from the skin.
+Diathermy is the most successful treatment available, as it targets the blood supply rather than just the surface area, a diathermy current enables the person doing the treatment to use the needle like a scalpel, severing the lesions from the skin.

-Laser mole removal does vary and the size of the lesion will dictate how many treatments you require.
+Laser mole removal does vary, and the size of the lesion will dictate how many treatments you require.

-Many of the above skin conditions will only require one treatment such as seborrhoeic and plane warts and skin tags; treatment time can take anywhere between five minutes to one hour, depending on the size.
+Many of the above skin conditions will only require one treatment, such as seborrhoeic and plane warts and skin tags; treatment time can take anywhere between five minutes to one hour, depending on the size.

-Be prepared to have to undergo top up treatments, especially if your condition is hereditary.
+Be prepared to have to undergo top-up treatments, especially if your condition is hereditary.